 In Spanish personal pronouns are used in almost the same way as in English.
 However in Spanish it is not necessary to use the subjective pronoun since the verbal form or the context identifies the subject anyway.
 In Spanish the pronoun is used to express emphasis.
 In the table below you can see the subjective pronouns:

-There are three types of Spanish verbs.
-The are distinguished by their endings: -ar, -er and -ir.
-Below some examples of regular verbs.
+There are three types of Spanish verbs, which are distinguished by their endings: -ar, -er and -ir.
+Below some examples of regular verbs with their conjugations in present tense.

 The verb hablar (to speak) is a model for all regular verbs ending with -ar: